Muhammad-Sheraz-ds/Startups_Query_Agent/README.md

 ## Docker Deployment

 This project is fully containerized using Docker.
-Below are the steps to build and deploy using Docker and Docker Hub.
+Follow these steps to build and deploy using Docker and Docker Hub.

 ### Docker Files